dyfrad/.github/profile/README.md

 * tracks expenses and provides spending insights based on users' data and personal information
 * provides a unified platform to manage investment in several countries
 * provides personalised financial advice using advanced analytics and AI
+* Closed to focus on Portfolio Simulator
-* Closed after finding: https://github.com/maybe-finance/maybe, which does most of these, works locally on a computer, and is open-source.
+* Recommended: https://github.com/maybe-finance/maybe, which does most of these, works locally on a computer, and is open-source